 Onion Chives (Allium schoenoprasum) the smallest species of edible onions.
 Great perennial plant, looks amazing, attracts beneficial insects, repels some pests, mild onion taste.
 Most people eat the green leaves and let the bulbs continue to grow.
 They flower each year but many people remove flowers to help the plants stay strong. $3 per small plant

-Yin Yang bean (Phaseolus vulgaris) is a short bean plant that can be used as a green bean if picked early but is mostly used as a dry bean for soup etc. They are one of the most beautiful looking beans, not to be confused with 'frost beans'.
+Yin Yang bean (Phaseolus vulgaris) is a short bean plant that can be used as a green bean if picked early but is mostly used as a dry bean for soup etc. They are one of the most beautiful looking beans, not to be confused with 'frost beans' which are a different variety.
 Limited numbers $4 for 10 seeds

 Skirret (Sium sisarum) very rare, endangered and ancient perennial root crop which is simple to grow.
 Sweet roots taste like a delicious sweet potato or parsnip.
 Used in any dish that calls for potato, carrot or parsnip.
 Leaves can be added to salads but it is the sweet roots that are the main crop here.
 Flowers attract many beneficial insects to your garden.
 Unlike many other perennial vegetables, seed grown plants will produce a crop, divide numerously, flower and set seed the first year $4.00 for about 20 tiny and fresh seeds